My pronouns are they-she and I describe myself as a microdiverse Chicana. I am currently

 Domingues, M.A; Grieve, S; Antoine, L. (Under review).
 Making learning (in)visible: Chicana Pláticas with documentation on Indigenous Terms.
 Wicazo Sa Journal.

-each other and our worlds.
+with children, each other and our worlds.
 In V. Damjanovic, L. Peters, J. Habashi, & I. Anderson (Eds.), Beyond gardening and recycling: Exploring the multidimensionality of early childhood

 sustainability practices around the world.
 Palgrave Macmillan.